 After surgery make sure to use newspaper litter and not sand for ten days after surgery.
 Clay and sand can disturb healing if it sticks to the incisions.
 It is highly recommended that your cat have quarterly tests for urine cultures to make sure that your cat’s urinary tract is in a healthy state.
 Prevention is the best option for your cat.
 For urinary tract health always have a fresh abundant water supply, using moist food instead of dry and using a homeopathic supplement.

 Many times the diet, and a product that will soothe the bladder and controls the pH levels will be all that is needed to prevent expensive procedures and stress for your cat.
 Products that contain uva ursi and cantharis have proven to work the best.

 Incoming search terms:

-- what to expect after pu surgery for cats (1)
+- what can i expect after my cats pu and bladder surgery (1)

 - urinary incontinence in cats after blockage (1)